 Being able to make a metal mold using just one metal 3D printer would improve onsite efficiency dramatically.
-Sodick continued to work on this issue, and in 2019 developed the SRT method2 as the world's first method that curtailed thermal stress and deformations.
-This made it possible to make a high-precision metal mold with use multiple materials, unlike the previous models that were limited to one material make products that did not previously exist."
+Sodick continued to work on this issue, and in 2019 developed the SRT method\ as the world's first method that curtailed thermal stress and deformations.
+This made it possible to make a high-precision metal mold with one metal 3D printer.